chef/gatherlogs-reporter/README.md

 ## Autocompletions

-If you use the zsh shell you can add autocompletions for the `check_log` command by adding the following to your `~/.zshrc` config
+If you use the zsh shell you can add autocompletions for the `gatherlogs_report` command by adding the following to your `~/.zshrc` config

 ```
-source "/PATH/TO/gatherlogs/completions/check_logs.zsh"
+source "/PATH/TO/gatherlogs/completions/gatherlogs_report.zsh"
 ```

-## TODO

-* [ ] It would be nice if we could test to see if `noexec` is set on `/tmp`